henrikhestnes/TTK4145-Elevator-Project/elevator_project/README.md

 - `Driver` for communicating with the elevator hardware.
 - `InputPoller` for polling the various hardware sensors.

 Additionally, different modules are supervised by different Supervisors.
-These Supervisors are responsible for restrating modules if the terminate due to some error.
+These Supervisors are responsible for restarting modules if the terminate due to some error.

 ## Documentation